How to Add Facebook Open Graph Meta Tags to WordPress Themes

 To take advantage of using Open Graph, you will need to setup your WordPress website such that this information is picked up as necessary from your content and added to any WordPress content.

-There are a few other plugins you might want to check out.
-Open Graph Protocol Framework is the new kid on the block.
+Open Graph Protocol Framework is another great option.
 It’s really simple to get up and running and it doesn’t require any Facebook App to be created, which is a plus.

 Ultimate Facebook Plugin: Not Just Open Graph Tags

 Most of this post has been about social networks.